Tags: Code conversion, ETL

 We faced a hard challenge during migration due to the large amount of data aggregated in the Clarity database (around 8 terabytes).

 At the same time, we had to complete the migration process on the working system, with a requirement of only 1-day downtime per month.

 1 Database schema conversion

 We had to migrate 11 custom elements in the Clarity schema.
-Besides these Clarity customizations, only the EULER schema needed to be migrated.
+Besides the Clarity customization, we needed to migrate only the EULER schema.

 We have performed automatic conversion of database objects by the means of SQL Server Migration Assistant (SSMA) for Oracle.
 However, SSMA did not convert some of the objects, so we had to convert them manually.